Assessing imbalance in signed brain networks: Results

+Before moving to analyse our data, let us clarify the nature and role of $S_{ij}$, verifying the extent to which $S_{ij}$ retains the sign of the Pearson correlation coefficient (see eq.~\ref{eq:1-Pearson Correlation}) between the time series $i$ and $j$, across all subjects.
+To this aim, we have proceeded in two ways: the first one, by identifying $i$ and $j$ with $w_i=\{w_{it}\}_{t=1\dots T}$ and $w_j=\{w_{jt}\}_{t=1\dots T}$; the second one, by identifying $i$ and $j$ with $b_i=\{b_{it}\}_{t=1\dots T}$ and $b_j=\{b_{jt}\}_{t=1\dots T}$.
+In the first case, the percentage of concordant, positive signs amounts to $\simeq97\%$, while the percentage of concordant, negative signs amounts to $\simeq78\%$; in the second case, the percentages above rise to $\simeq99\%$.

+Let us, now, characterise our projections in a more quantitative way: to this aim, we will indicate the adjacency matrix of a generic projection with $\mathbf{A}$ and refer to the na\"ive ones (see eq.~\ref{eq:nai}), those validated via the bSRGM and those validated via the bSCM with $\mathbf{A}_\text{na\"ive}$, $\mathbf{A}_\text{bSRGM}$ and $\mathbf{A}_\text{bSCM}$, respectively.

-Let us start our analysis by verifying that the ensemble distribution of each, pair-specific signature is consistent with its analytical counterpart, for all benchmarks considered here.
+Let us, now, verify that the ensemble distribution of each pair-specific signature is consistent with its analytical counterpart, for all benchmarks considered here.
 Specifically, let us focus on each subject and test \emph{i)} if the distribution defined by eq.~\ref{eq:bino} is compatible with the ensemble distribution of $S_{ij}$, $\forall\:i<j$ induced by the bSRGM; \emph{ii)} if the distribution defined by eq.~\ref{eq:poibino} is compatible with the ensemble distribution of $S_{ij}$, $\forall\:i<j$ induced by the bSCM.
-Each subject can be associated a KS-score, i.e. the percentage of times the Kolmogorov-Smirnov (KS) test (at the level of $5\%$) does not reject the hypothesis of compatibility: while a value of $1$ indicates perfect compatibility, a value of $0$ indicates perfect incompatibility.
-The results are summed up by the box-plots depicted in fig.~\ref{fig:3}: the median KS-score is $\text{KS}_{5\%}\simeq 0.965$ under both the bSRGM and the bSCM, the $95\%$ of these distributions ranging between the $2.5$-th and the $97.5$-th percentiles reading $[q_{2.5},q_{97.5}]=[0.961,0.970]$; in words, our sampling procedure satisfactorily reproduces the analytical distributions defined by eq.~\ref{eq:bino} and eq.~\ref{eq:poibino} even when the KS test rejects the hypothesis of compatibility (e.g. for subject $100307$).
+Each subject can be associated with a KS-score, i.e. the percentage of times the Kolmogorov-Smirnov (KS) test (at the level of $5\%$) does not reject the hypothesis of compatibility: while a value of $1$ indicates perfect compatibility, a value of $0$ indicates perfect incompatibility.
+The results are summed up by the box-plots depicted in fig.~\ref{fig:3}: the median KS-score is $\text{KS}_{5\%}\simeq 0.965$ under both the bSRGM and the bSCM, the $95\%$ of these distributions ranging between the $2.5$-th and the $97.5$-th percentiles reading $[q_{2.5},q_{97.5}]=[0.961,0.970]$; in words, our sampling procedure satisfactorily reproduces the analytical distributions defined by eq.~\ref{eq:bino} and eq.~\ref{eq:poibino} even when the KS test rejects the hypothesis of compatibility (e.g. for subject $\#100307$).